- About this set of principles

 Something like the Big Bang happened.

 https://www.youtube.com/watch?v=FJ88kC2Nx8M Nothing in our universe can travel faster than light.

 Technology will eventually disrupt all other institutions created by man (politics, religion, identity, economy, energy…).

 Some questions have no answer.

 Logic is a useful tool, but it has failures and cannot be completely trusted.

 We breathe the same air and step on the same ground as the great characters of history.

 Life is energy and chemical changes.
 Life is balance.

 With the laws of physics, we can predict the near future.
 (If I drop an object in the air, I can predict that it will fall to the ground.
 If I boil water, I can predict that it will become steam.)

-Let’s avoid prejudices.
+Let’s avoid prejudice.
 Prejudice involves assumptions and charges that are not always met, which are not always true.
-Prejudices give us a partial view of what it could be.
+Prejudice give us a partial view of what it could be.